ershov20/neeva-android/README.md

 # Repository setup

 When you first checkout the repository, or when a new version of Chromium has been checked in, you must run this command before opening Android Studio:

-Before opening Android Studio, run:
+`$ ./bootstrap.sh`

+ Or do "File > Sync Project with Gradle Files" within Android Studio after running the above command.

+# Code style

+We're trying to adhere to Google’s [Kotlin style guide](https://developer.android.com/kotlin/style-guide)

+To enforce this, we run both `lint` and `ktlint` checks as part of our continuous integration tests on CircleCI.
+If you run afoul of `ktlint`, you may be able to auto-correct the problems by running:
+`
+$ ./gradlew ktlintFormat
+`

+If you want to run the `ktlint` check before you push to the origin, you can add this to your local `.git/hooks/pre-commit` script:

 ```
-$ ./bootstrap.sh
+echo "Running git pre-commit-hook"
+./gradlew ktlintCheck

+# Exit with an error if the checks fail.
+RESULT=$?
+[ $RESULT -ne 0 ] && exit 1
+exit 0
 ```
-Or do "File > Sync Project with Gradle Files" within Android Studio after running the above command.

 # Repository structure

-## General info

 ### Jetpack
 We rely heavily on Compose and `@Preview`s to see that our UI behaves under different conditions.